v1Flows/runner/README.md

 ## Features
 - **Modes**: The runner can be started in different modes which either offer full functionality or just be a standby listener for incoming alerts
-- **Plugins**: Develop your own plugins or use our existing ones to extend the functionality of this runner and alertflow / exflow to your needs
+- **Plugins**: Develop your own plugins or use our existing ones to extend the functionality of this Runner and JustFlow to your needs

 ## Configuration

-To conntect an runner to exFlow or AlertFlow you first have to set them up and copy the runner_id and or the api key from the created project.
+To conntect an runner to JustFlow you first have to set them up and copy the runner_id and or the api key from the created project.
 As an Admin you can copy the Global Share Runner token from the admin view.

 ```yaml
 ---